-Different organisations celebrated World Music Day organising programmes at separate venues in the capital on Wednesday.
+Different cultural organisations celebrated World Music Day arranging diverse programmes at various venues in Dhaka on Friday.

 Want stories like this in your inbox?